Our team is on a relentless quest to give young people educational experiences that change their lives, and the world, for the better.

 RACHEL HINDS: PROGRAM DIRECTOR (QUEENSLAND)

 Rachel has worked in the education and arts sectors in both Australia and overseas.
 Rachel discovered her passion for teaching when she was working with at-risk students to help them develop their life and social skills.
-This led her to England where she was instrumental in setting up an alternative education program for disengaged students within a mainstream school.
+This led her to the UK where she was instrumental in setting up an alternative education program for disengaged students within a mainstream school.
 Upon her return to Australia, Rachel pursued her other passion – the arts – and worked as a Corporate Events Officer at the Queensland Art Gallery and Gallery of Modern Art.
 Rachel has a strong commitment to empower students to be the leaders of tomorrow and a belief that all young people can make a difference to their own lives.
 She holds a Bachelor of Fine Arts and a Graduate Diploma in Education from Griffith University.

 STEVE MOORE: PROGRAM DIRECTOR (NEW SOUTH WALES)